-Anyways, the box arrived packaged within another box.
-Inside the first box (containing the LF box) was the February UK Elle Magazine.
+The Look Fantastic Beauty Box arrived along with the February UK Elle Magazine.
 The box itself was a gorgeous deep purple with gold lettering.
 The inside has a little quote printed on the lid!
 Inside the beauty box was the LF mini magazine detailing the products.

 The Ordinary.
 Natural Moisturizing Factors + HA $5.80

-This is made in Canada!
+The Ordinary is made in Canada!
 I’m always happy to have skincare in my beauty boxes, It’s the one thing I can guarantee I’ll use.
 This is hydrating on my skin without feeling greasy.
-I was shocked that the price tag on this is only $5.80 CAD for a 1 oz full size.
+I was shocked that this moisturizer costs only $5.80 CAD for a 1 oz full size.
 I often find the less well known brands I get in beauty boxes to be quite expensive so the price tag on this is surprising for me.
-I’m not even complaining about the value here, I’m thrilled to have an inexpensive Canadian skincare product that I can order again if I like it!
+I’m not even complaining about the value, I’m thrilled to have an inexpensive Canadian skincare product that I can order again if I like it!

 This Works Stress Check Breathe In $16.41CAD

-This is possibly my favourite thing in the whole box.
+This is possibly my favourite product in the whole Look Fantastic Box.
 It’s a vial of roll-on essential oil infused with eucalyptus and lavender.
 When you find yourself stressed out you roll the scent onto your wrist and breathe deeply to alleviate stress.
-This was made for me!
 I can’t really say it if helps with stress, but I find eucalyptus to be a calming scent.

 Polaar Icy Magic Instant Eye Contour Energizer $33.55 CAD

 This is on Polaar’s website but the google translator from French to English had a lot of hiccups so it was hard to get the scoop on the product.
-From what I can tell this product is marketed towards men.
+This product seems to be marketed towards men.
 I found a lot of men’s skin care sites reviewing it, but the only “beauty” website that had it featured was Look Fantastic.
 That’s fine, I mean it’s a skincare product and in theory it should work just as well for women as for men.
 This is the same 10ml size that is sold by Polaar, but the packaging has been downgraded for the sub box.
 The rollerball claims to eliminate dark circles, puffiness, and stimulate eyelash growth in 15 days.

 ModelCo Eye Lites $15CAD(?)

 I wasn’t excited to see Model Co.
-I don’t know why, it’s just not a brand that I identify with as premium.
-I only ever see it in sub boxes, and I don’t feel excited about it.
+It’s not really a brand that I identify with as premium.
+I’ve only ever seen it in sub boxes, and for whatever reason I just don’t feel excited about it.
 This eyeshadow is a liquid metallic rose gold.
 I can’t find it anywhere except for one random ebay seller for 9GBP.